OxygenAddicted/OxygenAddicted/README.md

 > “Keep breathing and living even though you are useless.”

-> Enough Github's for today, now put your device down and get to sleep.
+> Enough GitHub's for today, now put your device down and get to sleep.

 <p><br/></p>